thuijskens/thuijskens.github.io/_posts/2018-11-13-useful-code-is-production-code.md

 <!--excerpt-->

 When it comes to poor coding quality, some data scientists will say that their work does not touch a production system, and that their code therefore does not need to be of a high standard.
-However, I would argue that common outputs of a data scientist's work are actually in fact production:
+However, I would argue that common outputs of a data scientist's work can actually be considered production:

-- The ad-hoc analysis that discusses a useful insight that was shown to a senior stakeholder may be used for a key financial decision.
+- The ad-hoc analysis that discusses a useful insight that was shown to a senior executive may be used for a key financial decision.
 You may want to re-run that analysis in the future, and you can't tell him or her a month later that you can't reproduce the analysis because your codebase is incomprehensible.
 - The report that gets sent out every week to a whole business unit.
 Multiple teams will use that to base decisions on, so you would want the code that generates it to be well-tested.
-- The modelling pipeline you wrote that dumps scores daily into a CRM database has been so successful, that the business wants to roll it out to other teams.
+- The modelling pipeline you wrote that dumps scores daily into a CRM database.
+If your model gets enough traction, the business will want to roll it out to other teams.
 Other people now suddenly need to be able to read, extend and execute your codebase.

-Production code is any code that feeds some business process.
-Since data science by design is meant to affect business processes, most data scientists are in fact writing production code.
+Production code is any code that feeds some business (decision) process.
+Since data science by design is meant to affect business processes, most data scientists are in fact writing code that can be considered production.

 Many businesses are excited by the (financial) impact that data science can generate, but ultimately they only care about the business processes data science touches, and the impact that actually is *realised*.
-Writing production-grade code is the way to realise the potential value data science can give to the business, and data scientists should therefore always strive to write good quality code, regardless of the goal.
+Writing production-grade code is the way to realise the potential value data science can give to the business, and data scientists should therefore always strive to write good quality code, regardless of the type of output they create.
 Whatever type of data scientist you are, the code you write is only useful if it is **production code**.

 ## Production code

-It is hard to give a general definition of what production code is, but a key difference is that production code gets read and executed by many other people, instead of just you.
-You should therefore aim for your code to be
+It is hard to give a general definition of what production code is, but a key difference is that production code gets read and executed by many other people, instead of just the person that wrote it.
+We should therefore aim for our code to be

   - **Reproducible**, because many people are going to run it.
   - **Modular** and **well-documented**, because many people are going to read it.

 These are challenges the software engineering world has already encountered, and it helps to look at how this field tackles them.
 I'll discuss some tools that can give you an immediate positive impact on the quality of your work (if you are data scientist) or the quality of your team (if you are a data science manager).

-Some of these may seem daunting to learn initially, but for a lot of these tools you can copy templates from your first projects to your other projects.
+Some of these tools may seem daunting to learn initially, but for a lot of these you can copy templates that you create for your first project, to your other projects.
 All it takes therefore is a one-time investment to learn some useful tools and paradigms, that will pay dividends throughout your career as a data scientist.

 To help you get started with these tools, I have set up a [bare-bones repository](https://github.com/thuijskens/production-tools) that contains basic template files for some of the tools that I will discuss.